tobixen/calendar-cli/README.md

 * An iso time stamp, followed with the duration, using either + or space as separator.
 Duration is a number postfixed by s for seconds, m for minutes, h for hours, d for days, w for weeks and y for years (i.e. 2013-09-10T13:37+30d)
 * ISO dates.
 For full day events, make sure to specify the duration in days.

-All of these would eventually be supported in future versions if it's not too difficult to achieve:

-* Two ISO timestamps separated by a dash (-)
-* "tomorrow" instead of an ISO date
-* weekday instead of an ISO date (this seems supported already by dateutil.parser.parse)
-* clock time without the date; event will be assumed to start within 24 hours.

-Alternatively, endtime or duration can be given through options (not supported as of 0.12)

 ### Getting out customized information through --todo-template and --event-template

 This is a string containing variables enclosed in curly braces, like "uid: {uid}".
-Full documentation of the available variables will be given in version 1.0.

 Particularly the uid can be useful, as one may want to use the uid for things like deleting events and postponing tasks.